Crandall Challenge

 The Crandall Committee of WGES

-McClain Gordan and John Hendricks, Co-Chairs of the WGES Crandall Challenge Citation Committee are happy to announce the Crandall Challenge Citation Awards for 2023 and presented the bound Crandall Citation and an engraved Chalice to the recipient.
+McClain Gordan and John Hendricks, Co-Chairs of the WGES Crandall Challenge Citation Committee are happy to announce the Crandall Challenge Citation Awards for 2024 and present the bound Crandall Citation and an engraved Chalice to the recipient.

 Gerald Rothstein, WG’65.
 New York City